 Negotiating vs. Accepting the First Offer

-- The first offer is significantly lower than your calculated damages.
+- The first offer is well below your actual damages

-- The insurance company tries to minimize long-term effects of your injury.
+- The insurer is minimizing the long-term effects of your injury

-- The offer fully covers medical bills, lost wages, and pain & suffering.
+- The offer genuinely covers your bills, future care, lost wages, and pain and suffering

-- The insurance company quickly agrees to a fair amount without resistance.
+- The insurer moves to a fair number quickly, without a fight

 How to Prove Pain and Suffering in a Texas Injury Claim